Smriti Mandhana sets sights on lifting India's first World Cup after reeling in individual awards for stellar 2018- Firstcricket News, Firstpost

 Mandhana took giant strides in world cricket in 2018.
 She became the first Indian to earn a contract with the Western Storms in the KIA Super League (KSL) and it was one of the most instrumental steps in her way to becoming a world beater.
 Playing T20 cricket in England helped her shed the comforts of home and bring some important changes to her persona that instilled immense confidence.
 Hobnobbing with top international cricketers exposed her to different attributes that she could take from her peers and apply in her game.

 "It is difficult to go abroad and play for another team because there is a lot of cultural difference.
 Also having played predominantly in India, you tend to be very comfortable in its setup.
 Going to a foreign league and playing with strangers isn't easy.
 You don't know everyone till about 4-5 days, so you have to make a conscious effort of making yourself a better person or being approachable.
-So that is one thing I learnt from playing away," the Sangli-born player said throwing light on her initial few days in a new dressing room.
+So that is one thing I learnt from playing away," brought up in Maharashtra's Sangli, she threw light on her initial struggles in the new dressing room.

 "When I started to open up and interact with the girls, the funnier and jovial side of me gradually started come out which began to reflect in my game too.
 The camaraderie gave me a lot of confidence.
 In about two days I started to talk to them and was making new friends.